General Information

 Sofa beds and pull-out beds in lounges are common.

 These are not independent kitchens but still allow you to prepare meals for the whole party during your stay.
 They include at least two hot plates, sufficient utensils, crockery and cutlery up to the apartment capacity, a fridge, sink and storage space.
 Please note that mugs, teapots, toasters and electric kettles are not common in French apartments unless otherwise specified.
+Our individually privately owned apartments and chalets generally have more extensive facilities and equipment.

 Electricity and water